beattosetto/beattosetto/README.md

 Refer to the [project wiki](https://github.com/beattosetto/beattosetto/wiki/Setting-Up-and-Developing-a-beattosetto-Project)

+## Contributing

+Feel free to submit an issues if you find some bugs or if you have some cool idea on this project feel free to submit an issues too!

+About pull requests feel free to send and we will review your pull requests as soon as possible.

 ## Licensing
 This repository is licensed under the MIT License.
 We recommend you to go check out [the LICENSE file itself](LICENSE),